stolenfootball/stolenfootball.github.io/content/posts/series/windows_drivers/p7_buffer_overflow_win7/index.md

     }
 }
 ```

+This can also be found on Github [here](https://github.com/stolenfootball/HEVDExploits/blob/main/BufferOverflowStack/Windows7x32/exploit.c).

 When writing exploit code it is even more difficult than normal to document what your code is doing, since the program being exploited isn't included in the source.
 As such, it is even more important than normal to include proper comments and explanations for everything non-obvious that the code is doing.